Frequently Asked Questions on Bankruptcy

 Yes.
 You still have options even if you’ve received a notice of foreclosure.

-Contact one of our foreclosure defense lawyers at our firm, and we can
+Contact one of our foreclosure defense lawyer at our firm, and we can

 explain your options to you.
 You may be able to undergo a loan modification